Visiting Raffles Lighthouse on Pulau Satumu

 If you head in a southwest direction towards the edge of Singapore’s waters with Indonesia, you’ll find the island of Pulau Satumu at the western end of the Singapore Strait.
 The boat took about 1.5 hours to get from Marina South Pier to Pulau Satumu.

 Pulau Satumu was apparently known as Coney Island back in the day – not to be confused with the current Coney Island in Punggol!
 The name also apparently translates to One Tree in Malay.
-Satumu is a very small island and as with many other Singaporean offshore islands, some of its land was reclaimed from the sea.
+Pulau Satumu is a very small island and as with many other Singaporean offshore islands, some of its land was reclaimed from the sea.
 The island’s main claim to fame is that it is home to Raffles Lighthouse.

 About Raffles Lighthouse

 Standing 29m tall, Raffles Lighthouse is quite a historical landmark.
 First built in 1855, it’s one of Singapore’s oldest lighthouses and is still in use today keeping ships safe as they enter the Singapore Strait.
-It’s the southernmost of the lighthouses.
+It’s the southernmost of all the lighthouses.

 The only lighthouse I knew about in Singapore prior to this trip was the Raffles Marina Lighthouse in Tuas, which is actually a privately owned lighthouse and doesn’t fall under MPAs governance.
-I didn’t even know we have a lighthouse on top of a condo block in Bedok!
+I didn’t even know we have a lighthouse on top of a condo block in Bedok.

 The 5 lighthouses managed by the Singapore Maritime and Port Authority: